-Is the big guy in the red suit with the suspiciously white beard part of your December traditions?
-If so, read on for our readers' picks for the best spots around Puget Sound to see Santa, get photos without (too much) crying and enjoy one-stop holiday fun.
+Is the big guy in the red suit with the pearly white beard part of your December traditions?
+If so, read on for our readers’ picks for the best spots around Puget Sound to see Santa, get photos without (too much) crying and enjoy one-stop holiday fun.
 Got a good Santa tip?
 Let us know in the comments!
 And many thanks to our readers who supplied the sweet Santa photos.

 If your family includes someone with sensory or special needs, check out our guide to sensitive Santas, too.

 Favorite Seattle Santas